-To put it bluntly, no erectile dysfunction in your 20s isn’t normal, but it is becoming more common.
-Oh great!
-Yeah, we know.
-It’s not exactly the good news story you were hoping to find when you Googled, “why won’t my penis get hard?”
+To put it bluntly, no, erectile dysfunction in your 20s isn’t normal, but it is becoming more common.
+Yes, we know!
+This isn't exactly the good news story you were hoping for when you Googled, “why won’t my penis get hard?”

 Let’s be honest, talking about this stuff can be a little… well… awkward.
-You worry your friends will find out and make fun of you, while the thought of speaking to your family makes you want to dig a hole and disappear into it.
-But erectile dysfunction (ED) isn’t something you should ignore.
+You worry your friends will find out and make fun of you, while the thought of speaking to your family about this makes you want to dig a hole and disappear into it.
+However, erectile dysfunction (ED) isn’t something you should ignore.

-In young men, ED is likely to be related to stress, or lifestyle choices, such as drinking and smoking too much, but occasionally it can be an early indicator that something a little more serious may be happening, so it’s important to investigate the problem.
+In young men, ED is likely to be related to stress, depression, performance anxiety, or lifestyle choices, such as drinking and smoking too much.
+Occasionally it can be an early indicator of a more serious underlying condition, so it’s important to undergo evaluation by an MD.

-Don’t worry, we’ll be separating fact from fiction, and breaking down the common, and sometimes uncomfortable, questions about ED by asking the experts.
+Don’t worry, we’ll be separating fact from fiction, and breaking down the common, and sometimes uncomfortable questions about ED.
 First off, we need to back up a little and cover the basics.

-They also state that as many as, “30 million Americans are afflicted on a continuing basis, and transient episodes affect nearly all adult males.
-But nearly all men who seek treatment find some measure of relief.”
+As many as 30 million Americans are afflicted on a continuing basis, and transient episodes affect nearly all adult males.
+Fortunately, highly effective treatments are available for men seeking help.

-So, as you can see, ED is not some hideous freak condition you alone are suffering.
+It is important to realize that ED is not some freak condition you alone are suffering from.
 There are many guys out there just like you.
-ED is common and treatable.
+ED is both common and treatable.

 Often conditions affecting the penis get lumped together, so it’s worth knowing what ED isn’t.
 It is not a poor sex drive or problems with ejaculation, these are separate issues.
 ED is purely related to erections.
 Below are some common symptoms of ED:

-Basically, if you can’t maintain an erection long enough to have sex, then you have erectile dysfunction, and need to seek medical help.
+Basically, if you can’t achieve an erection, or maintain one long enough to have sex, then you have erectile dysfunction, and need to seek medical help.

-It used to be thought that ED was caused by psychological issues, or was simply a part of the aging process, but today medical thinking has moved away from these ideas, realizing that the condition has a range of causes.
+It used to be thought that ED was caused by psychological issues, or was simply a part of the aging process.
+Today, medical thinking has moved away from these beliefs, realizing that the condition has a range of causes.
 Some common causes for ED are:

 So this is the bit you’ve probably jumped ahead to, and that’s fine.
 We’re all busy!
 Here’s the main take away: erectile dysfunction in your 20s is likely caused by a psychological rather than a physical problem.
 You may simply be suffering from performance anxiety, and the tension you’re carrying because of this is affecting your ability to get or keep an erection.